alainQtec/BoxOptimizer/README.md

 # 📖 Description
-### Hello everyone and welcome to this repository!
+### Hello everyone and welcome to this repository 👋!
 You can find all the commands, scripts, registry keys, configuration, tutorials and more that I use to optimize my Windows 10 to get the best performance from my PC

 # ⚠ Important notes